Ayaolaya/anomaly_detection/README.md

-Detecting Anomalies using LSTM autoencoder
+Detecting Anomalies in cpu usage using LSTM autoencoder